KaiNiephaus/RSI-Monitor/README.md

  Small app that tracks RSI of a Stock and sends an email

-# EStep by Step Guide: Monitor RSI and Create a Custom GPT for RSI Monitoring
+# Step by Step Guide: Monitor RSI and Create a Custom GPT for RSI Monitoring

 This guide explains how to monitor the Relative Strength Index (RSI) for MicroStrategy Incorporated (MSTR), receive email alerts, and extend this functionality into a custom GPT using OpenAI’s GPT API.